petershin/liferay-learn/docs/dxp/latest/en/liferay-development/tooling/liferay-workspace/creating-code-with-liferay-workspace.md

 ### Deploying Code to a Liferay Docker Container

-If you've already [created a Liferay Docker Container](./configuring-a-liferay-docker-container.md), deploying to it is just as easy as deploying to a local bundle.
+If you've already [created a Liferay Docker Container](./configuring-a-liferay-docker-container.md), deploying to it is as easy as deploying to a local bundle.
 Run the same Gradle task:

 ```bash
 ../gradlew deploy